ssanya942/Sentiment-Analysis-Using-Azure-Text-Analytics/workshop/README.md

 > *If you are an Azure user, you could amplify our database of user feedback by filling up this [feedback form.](https://forms.office.com/r/M5EuyHbTB3) The required modifications would be made in the data in this repository itself.*

 ## Milestone 2: Running the Notebook and Exploring the Data
-After you get the data, you need to open .......ipynb or Detailed.ipynb notebook and start writing code there, following the instructions inside the notebook.
+After you get the data, you need to create a new ipython notebook or Detailed.ipynb notebook and start writing code there, following the instructions inside the notebook.

 Note: There are two versions of the notebooks provided, and you can chose the one most suitable to you:
 There is also a notebook with the solution, which you can consult should you experience a problem you are not able to solve.
 However, we suggest you to try and solve all the problems yourself, using stack overflow as a reference to find solutions.